Download page Write Your First Script.

-Write Your Script
+Write Your First Script

 Test Scripts Locally

-One of the best ways to take advantage of utilities to help you write scripts and then run them locally.
+Testing scripts locally is one of the best ways to take advantage of utilities to help you write scripts and then run them locally.
 To run scripts locally, complete the installation instructions given in the Selenium Python Bindings documentation and then run the script as you would any Python script.

 Understand the Differences Between Python and Synthetic Scripts